collective-soundworks/soundworks-template/README.md

-# Soundworks template
+# Soundworks Template

-Use this template to start writing a [`soundworks`](https://github.com/collective-soundworks/soundworks) application.
+This is a template for a [*Soundworks*](https://github.com/collective-soundworks/soundworks/) application.

-You can find a tutorial in the [*Soundworks* documentation](http://collective-soundworks.github.io/soundworks/).
+The template includes comprehensive comments in the code.

+For a complete documentation of the *Soundworks* framework, please refer to http://collective-soundworks.github.io/soundworks/.